 (Now we know that we can walk into most appliance stores and leave with a stereo for $1000 or 2000 dollars.
 But do we really want a system that someone is always asking us to turn it down, because of the distortion coming out of those 100 watts?)
 Okay, that said, my quest is now underway.

 Okay, so my objective today, was to see what kind of impressive sound I could get out of the Bluesound PowerNode 2.
-I wanted something that sounded rich enough in the highs and mid-ranges from the left & right speakers, but also had that powerful low end bass to fill in on the bottom, so today it would be with the Rel T/7i Sub-Woofer.
+I wanted something that sounded rich enough in the highs and mid-ranges from our two channel, but also had that powerful low end bass to fill in on the bottom, so today it would be with the Rel T/7i Sub-Woofer.

 Now granted, even a Newbie realizes that you don’t take an $800 Streaming Media Server/Amplifier and serve it up with some Wilson Audio Yvettes or Martin Logan CLX’s.
 That said, I started from our lowest price modest speaker in the house, a pair of PSB Imagine XB Bookshelf Speakers, priced at $499/pr.